conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

   executable or tests on binaries to prove the package is correctly created.
 A couple of comments about the contents of our ``test()`` method:

-  - We are using the :ref:`conan.tools.build.cross_building<conan_tools_build_cross_building>` tool to check if we are cross-building or not because the built binary won't be able to run in the build machine in that case.
+  - We are using the :ref:`conan.tools.build.cross_building<conan_tools_build_can_run>`
+    tool to check if we can run the built executable in our platform.
+This tool will return the value of the ``tools.build.cross_building:can_run`` in case it's set.
+    Otherwise it will return if we are cross-building or not.
+It’s an useful feature for the case your architecture can run more than one target.
+For instance, Mac M1 machines can run both *armv8* and *x86_64*.

-  - We run the example binary, that was generated in the ``self.cpp.build.bindirs[0]`` folder using the environment information that Conan put in the run environment.
+  - We run the example binary, that was generated in the ``self.cpp.build.bindir`` folder using the environment information that Conan put in the run environment.
 Conan will then invoke a launcher containing the runtime environment information, anything that is necessary for the environment to run the compiled executables and applications.

 Now that we have gone through all the important bits of the code, let's try our *test_package*.
 Although we already learned that the *test_package* is invoked when we